Looking for an easy explanation on how to read your glasses or contact lens prescription? You’re in the right place.

 - What do the numbers on my prescription mean?

-- How do I read eyeglasses prescriptions?
+- How do I read my glasses prescription?

 - How do I read contact lens prescription?

 The first four parameters have to do with your visual correction.
-The PD is a crucial measurement we need to make your glasses.
+PD is a crucial measurement we need to make your glasses.

-- OD “oculus dexter” indicates your right eye’s parameters.
+1. OD “oculus dexter” indicates your right eye’s parameters.

-- OS “oculus sinister” shows your left eye’s parameters.
+2. OS “oculus sinister” shows your left eye’s parameters.

-- SPH “sphere” indicates the amount of lens power prescribed for nearsighted or farsighted vision.
+3. SPH “sphere” indicates the amount of lens power prescribed for nearsighted or farsighted vision.
 It is measured in diopter and uses (+) for farsightedness (hyperopia) and (-) for nearsightedness (myopia).

-- CYL & AXIS: a Cylinder (CYL) and Axis number (between 0 and 180 degrees) are required to correct Astigmatism.
+4. CYL & AXIS: a Cylinder (CYL) and Axis number (between 0 and 180 degrees) are required to correct Astigmatism.
 Both parameters will be required together.

-- ADD: provides magnifying power for reading, bifocal, multifocal and progressive lenses.
+5. ADD: provides magnifying power for reading, bifocal, multifocal and progressive lenses.
 You will most likely have the same number for both eyes that usually ranges between +0.75 and +3.00.
 Occasionally, lower add powers than +0.75 can be found on a prescription.
-These are for Anti-Fatigue Lenses such as the SightRelax (link).
+These are for Anti-Fatigue lenses such as our SightRelax lenses.